As William Shakespeare once wrote, "To be or not to be, that is the question." Marketers have a similar classic debate: gated versus ungated content.

 Once you've brainstormed some content ideas for each stage of the buyer's journey, it's time to conduct a competitive analysis.

 In a competitive analysis, you'll research what your competitors are doing.
-This means looking up what type of content offers they're creating.
-Look at what content is gated versus ungated.
+This means looking up what type of content offers they offer.
+Pay attention to what content is gated versus ungated.

 This will give you a good idea of what content of yours should be gated.